abubakarsiddik31/MagicSpin360/README.md

 ## Deployment checklist
 - Run `npm run check` before deploying to ensure the build and type checks pass.
 - Configure your hosting platform to inject `VITE_GEMINI_API_KEY` securely (never hard-code it in the bundle).
-- If you plan a public production release, route Gemini calls through a server-side proxy to keep the API key private and enforce quotas.
+- **Route Gemini calls through a trusted backend** before any public launch so you can keep the API key private, throttle abuse, and add auth.

 ## Responsible Use
 Although the repository is shared under an extremely permissive dedication, please avoid using MagicSpin 360° to:
 - create or distribute content that promotes hate, discrimination, or harassment;
-- any activity that violates privacy or civil liberties;
+- support surveillance, profiling, or any activity that violates privacy or civil liberties;
 - generate deceptive media or misinformation.

 ## Contributing
-Contributions are welcome via pull request.
-Please follow the responsible-use guidelines above when proposing features or documentation.
+> ⚠️ **Security help wanted.** MagicSpin 360° was assembled quickly for the [Kaggle Banana competition](https://www.kaggle.com/competitions/banana/overview), so it currently ships without a hardened backend, authentication, or robust security safeguards.
+Pull requests that harden the stack, add responsible defaults, or improve deployment docs are especially welcome.
+Whatever you propose, please follow the responsible-use guidelines above.

 ## License
 This project is dedicated to the public domain under [CC0 1.0 Universal](LICENSE).
 If you reuse the code, consider preserving the responsible-use notice so downstream users understand the intent behind the project.